 Tax regime Any registration requirements for tax purposes?
 Yes.
 Private defined benefit schemes must be registered with the Social Administration to benefit from the favourable social regime.
 There are no registration requirements for defined contribution schemes.
 Is tax paid on contributions?
 Defined contribution schemes that satisfy certain conditions are exempt from standard income tax on both employer and employees contributions.
-They are generally exempt from social contributions (but special contributions of 4% are will be levied on employer contributions).
-In defined benefit schemes, the employer and employer at 12% levy on the contributions or a special levy on the benefit addition, if the scheme does not satisfy certain conditions, employer and employer contributions will be subject to the normal standard social contributions and we be tax deductible and employer contributions will be treated as taxable income the employee.
+They are also generally exempt from social contributions (but special contributions of 6% and 8% will be levied on employer contributions).
+In defined benefit schemes, the employer may pay either a 12% levy on the contributions or a special levy on the benefits.
+In addition, if the scheme does not satisfy certain conditions, employer and employee contributions will be subject to the normal standard social contributions and will not be tax deductible and employer contributions will be treated as taxable income of the employee.
 Are investment returns taxed?
 No social contribution has to be paid on investment returns.
-For resident pens funds, corporate tax is due at 15% on dividends, and at 10% on interest.
-No due on capital gains.
-For non-resident pension funds, withholding tax is due of dividends at a rate of 25%, subject to limitations in relevant tax treaties.
-EU per funds can apply for a withholding tax rate of 15% on French dividends, provide they can be considered as non-profit organisations under French law.
-No withholding tax is due on interest or capital gains (except on French real estates) Are benefits taxed?
+For resident pension funds, corporate tax is due at 15% on dividends, and at 10% on interest.
+No tax is due on capital gains.
+For non-resident pension funds, withholding tax is due on dividends at a rate of 25%, subject to limitations in relevant tax treaties.
+EU pension funds can apply for a withholding tax rate of 15% on French dividends, provided they can be considered as non-profit organisations under French law.
+No withholding tax is due on interest or capital gains (except on French real estate).
+Are benefits taxed?
 Pensions are liable to two cumulative social contributions of 1% and 7.1%.
-In defined benefit schemes, the employer has to pay a social contribution equal 30% of pensions above a specified level (276,960 euros in 2010) plus, if the employer chooses to pay the levy on the benefits rather than contributions, a contribution is due on pensions in payment above a certain amount.
-Pensions liable to income tax, subject to a 10% allowance (capped at 3,606 euros).
-In the case of defined contribution schemes, the pension fund company who the benefits has to pay social contributions on the benefits to the social administration.
+In defined benefit schemes, the employer has to pay a social contribution equal to 30% of pensions above a specified level (276,960 euros in 2010) plus, if the employer chooses to pay the levy on the benefits rather than contributions, a 16% contribution is due on pensions in payment above a certain amount.
+Since 1rst January 2011, the employee had also to pay a 14% contribution on pensions (subject to different minor cellings).
+Pensions are liable to income tax, subject to a 10% allowance (capped at 3,606 euros).
 Other incentives to contribute to plans?
 No. Limits on benefits or contributions?
-There is no limit on benefits or contributions, but the availability of favourable and tax treatment is capped.
+There is no limit on benefits or contributions, but the availability of favourable social and tax treatment is capped.
+Regulatory framework